John Barnes Wells

 John Barnes "Jack" Wells (October 17, 1880 – August 8, 1935), was an American composer and singer.
 He sang as a tenor.
 He was once described as "one of the best known concert singers in New York."
-He was a popular singer and was featured on many 78-rpm recordings released in the early 1900s.
+A popular singer, Wells was featured on many 78-rpm recordings released in the early 1900s.
 He starred in the 1903 musical theater production of The Wizard of Oz.
-One of his last performances was in Uncle Tom's Cabin (1933).
+One of his final performances was in Uncle Tom's Cabin (1933).
 He also used the pseudonym William Barnes and composed music under the name Jack Wells.